HomeBlog

 When digital foundations are still being built, the right move is a better digital agency rather than a different architecture because the signal layer has nothing to connect to yet.
 When those foundations are in place and your pipeline is still not moving with your revenue targets, switching agencies does not close the gap because the constraint is no longer the agency's execution but the absence of a signal layer above what they built.

-TrustRadius found that 87% of B2B buyers want to self-serve part or all of the buying journey, but digital self-service also increases the need for the right human interaction at the right moment.
+Most B2B buyers now want to self-serve part or all of the buying journey, which only increases the need for the right human interaction at the right moment, delivered to the right account when its window is open.

 If Your Digital Foundations Are Still Being Built